odakahirokazu/RubyROOT/README.md

 minimun set of Ruby interface to useful ROOT classes including histograms, tree, graphs, and canvases.

-ROOT already has a well-designed Ruby binding, "RootRoot", in the package.
+ROOT already has a well-designed Ruby binding, "RubyRoot", in the package.
 But this seems not possible to be built with Ruby 2.0.
 Thus, we have started developing of this library.